What is cloud banking?

 For consumers, cloud banking has made everyday activities like shopping and transportation much easier.
 Consider the task of buying groceries and picking up your kids from school.
 Before cloud banking was a reality, these tasks would require multiple stops in different locations.
 Now, someone can accomplish them using only a smartphone with a cloud banking app.

 The power of cloud banking doesn’t stop with the consumer though.
-Increasingly, the banking sector is leveraging it to improve data security, create more innovative products, and deploy cutting-edge technologies like AI and ML to automate mundane tasks.
-In fact, cloud migrations at financial institutions have become so widespread, the sector is far outpacing others and currently accounts for as much as 16% of global cloud expenditures.
+Increasingly, the banking sector is using it to improve data security, create more innovative products, and deploy cutting-edge technologies like AI and ML to automate mundane tasks.
+In fact, cloud migrations at financial institutions have become so widespread, the sector is far outpacing others (PDF) and currently accounts for as much as 16% of global cloud expenditures.

 Benefits of cloud banking for financial institutions